AntonisRsmn/Roumy-Website/README.md

 # Roumy
-This is a website about my bot Roumy made by
+This is a website about my bot Roumy made by ItsHoozi